paladin-t/b8.plugins/README.md

 Only a subset of the full BASIC8 libraries is exposed to plugin, including `Bytes`, `File`, `Image`, `IO`, `JSON`, `Math`, `System`, `Text` and `Utils`; besides, there are also some dedicated functions exposed for plugin only.

-BASIC8 scans and plugs all plugins on startup by running it top down, reopen it for any new created plugin; it also executes top down when triggering a plugin, you don't need to reopen BASIC8 when developing a plugin's logic iteratively, because each triggering is a new read-evaluate-process loop; for this reason, the plugin interpreter doesn't reserve values with variables for future triggering.
+BASIC8 scans and plugs all plugins on startup by running it top down, reopen it for any new created plugin; it also executes top down when triggering a plugin, but you don't need to reopen BASIC8 when developing a plugin's logic iteratively, because each triggering is a new read-evaluate-process loop; for this reason, the plugin interpreter doesn't reserve values with variables for future triggering.
 These two phases are respectively called "plug" and "run".

 ### Meta